Show Navigation

 Ranked the #1 dual-threat QB by ESPN, Rivals and 247Sports, Young initially committed to USC.

-For over a full year.
+For more than a year.

 Then, given coaching uncertainty at USC, Young took his talents to Tuscaloosa.